Araripesaurus: Classification

 Price placed Araripesaurus in the Ornithocheiridae.
 Araripesaurus was the first pterosaur known from the Santana Formation.
 Later, other species were named from more complete remains and this raised the question whether they could be identical to Araripesaurus.
 In 1991 researcher Alexander Kellner concluded that Araripesaurus was identical to Santanadactylus and that due to a lack of distinguishing features it could only be more generally classified as a pterodactyloid.
 In 2000 Kellner reassessed the genus and concluded that precisely because of such a lack of autapomorphies (unique characters), it could not be synonymized with Santanadactylus and gave its position after a cladistic analysis as close to Anhangueridae, more derived than Istiodactylus.
 Kellner also indicated that Araripesaurus resembled Anhanguera piscator in morphology, albeit considerably smaller.
+In a comprehensive review of the taxonomy and paleobiology of Cretaceous pterosaurs from the Araripe Basin by Pinheiro et al. (2025), Araripesaurus was suggested to be a nomen dubium due to the specimens being insufficient for a valid diagnosis and the proposed diagnostic features being too general for all pteranodontoids.